THE COMPLETE TOPICAL AUTHORITY GUIDE

 Map Every Subtopic and Query

 Build a complete map of every question, subtopic, and keyword variation within your chosen territory.
-Use keyword tools, People Also Ask boxes, Google autocomplete, Reddit threads, and Quora questions to surface the full range of what people want to know.
-Your goal is to identify every gap that needs to be filled for Google to see your site as the authoritative resource on this topic.
+Use keyword tools, People Also Ask boxes, Google autocomplete, Reddit threads, and Quora questions.
+Your goal is to identify every gap that needs to be filled for Google to see your site as the authoritative resource.

 Create a Comprehensive Pillar Page

 The pillar page is the cornerstone of your topical authority structure.
 It covers the broad topic at a high level — typically 3,000–6,000 words — and links out to every cluster article within that topic.
-Think of it as the 'ultimate guide' to the topic: comprehensive enough to answer the main question, but explicitly linking to dedicated articles for deeper dives on each subtopic.
+Think of it as the 'ultimate guide' to the topic.

 Build Your Content Cluster

 Each cluster article targets a specific subtopic within your pillar topic.
-Cluster articles are typically 1,500–3,500 words, go deep on a single aspect of the topic, and link back to the pillar page.
-Harbor generates cluster articles that automatically link back to your pillar page and to each other — creating a tightly interconnected content network that Google reads as a cohesive body of expertise.
+Cluster articles are typically 1,500–3,500 words, go deep on a single aspect, and link back to the pillar page.
+Harbor generates cluster articles that automatically link back to your pillar page and to each other.

 Implement Strategic Internal Linking

-Internal linking is the mechanism that makes topical authority visible to Google.
 Every cluster article should link to the pillar page (using the primary topic keyword as anchor text) and to at least 2–3 related cluster articles.
 The pillar page should link to every cluster article.
-This hub-and-spoke structure creates clear topical signals and distributes PageRank efficiently across your entire content cluster.
+This hub-and-spoke structure creates clear topical signals.

 Fill Semantic Coverage Gaps

 After publishing your initial cluster, analyze what's still missing.
-Google's Knowledge Graph has a model of what constitutes comprehensive coverage for every topic — when your cluster doesn't cover certain aspects, Google still turns to competitors who do.
-Harbor's SERP gap analysis identifies these missing semantic territories before you publish, structuring each article to fill gaps competitors leave open.
+Google's Knowledge Graph has a model of what constitutes comprehensive coverage — when your cluster doesn't cover certain aspects, Google still turns to competitors.
+Harbor's SERP gap analysis identifies these missing territories.

 Build External Authority for Your Pillar Pages

-Topical authority from content coverage is powerful, but external links to your pillar pages amplify it dramatically.
 Focus link building on your pillar pages — not individual cluster articles.
 A pillar page that earns 20 backlinks from relevant sites within your topic will lift the rankings of every cluster article in its orbit.
-Prioritize links from sites that are themselves authoritative in your topic area.
+Prioritize links from sites authoritative in your topic area.

 Expand and Maintain the Cluster

-Topical authority is never complete — it requires ongoing maintenance and expansion.
-Quarterly, review your cluster for: new keyword opportunities within the topic, outdated content that needs refreshing, thin articles that need depth added, and new subtopics that have emerged.
-Google's model of what constitutes comprehensive topic coverage evolves as search behavior changes — your cluster should evolve with it.
+Topical authority is never complete — it requires ongoing maintenance.
+Quarterly, review for: new keyword opportunities, outdated content that needs refreshing, thin articles that need depth added, and new subtopics that have emerged.
+Your cluster should evolve with search behavior.

 Google doesn't rank topical authority as a single score — it's inferred from multiple signals.
 Harbor addresses all four.